 The Day of Silence is still a school day when learning needs to happen.
-Be creative with your assignments and activities and methods of participation!
+Be creative with your assignments, activities, and methods of participation!

-- Support students who choose to remain silent, and intervene if you witness any name-calling or harassment. - · Teach your students about the history of silent protesting, the silencing of LGBTQ+ people and history, and the reason for participating in the Day of Silence. - For K-5 plan a silent reading time where students read or look at social justice picture books and books with LGBTQ and gender-diverse people. - Have students read GLSEN's Gender Triangle Education Guide or teach our Beyond the Binary lesson.
-Have students write about actions they can take to be more inclusive of transgender and gender nonconforming people. - · Have students conduct a silent audit of the classroom library.
+- Support students who choose to remain silent, and intervene if you witness any name-calling or harassment. - Teach your students about the history of silent protesting, the silencing of LGBTQ+ people and history, and the reason for participating in the Day of Silence. - For K-5 students, plan a silent reading time where students read or look at social justice picture books and books with LGBTQ+ and gender-diverse people. - Have students read GLSEN's Gender Triangle Education Guide or teach our Beyond the Binary lesson.
+Have students write about actions they can take to be more inclusive of trans and nonbinary people. - Have students conduct a silent review of the classroom library books.
 How many books have LGBTQ+ people or show characters breaking gender stereotypes?
-Students can tally these and the data can be analyzed in math.
-Students could then write their own stories to supplement this gap. - Plan a letter-writing lesson where students write to local state legislators, principals, or other school leaders to ask them to address bullying and support LGBTQ+ students. - Use sharing time or closing circles to discuss how students help people who are being teased for what they like, how they look, or who they love. - Hold an all-school assembly to be silent at 3:00 pm ET for 3 min.
-Then break the silence together!
-Join GLSEN's National Breaking the Silence Rally on all of GLSEN's social platforms.
-We will have special celebrity guests and students joining the rally!
-The rally starts at 7PM ET/ 4PM PT. - For K-5 have a social justice/LGBTQ+ inclusive Read Aloud, and have students share what actions they will take to stop bullying.
+Students can tally these and analyze the data with math.
+Students can then write their own stories to supplement this gap and advocate for more inclusive LGBTQ+ books. - Plan a letter-writing lesson in which students write to local state legislators, principals, or other school leaders to ask them to address bullying and support LGBTQ+ students. - Use sharing time or closing circles to discuss how students can help people who are being teased for what they like, how they look, or who they love. - Hold an all-school assembly to be silent at 3:00 pm ET for 3 min on the Day of Silence.
+Then, break the silence together! - Join GLSEN's National Breaking the Silence Rally on all of GLSEN's social platforms.
+We will have special celebrity quests and students joining the rally!
+The rally takes place on April 22nd virtually. - For K-5 students, have a social justice/LGBTQ+ inclusive Read Aloud, and have students share what actions they will take to stop bullying.